 The Mount held its first Hall of Fame induction ceremony on May 16, 1984.
 The inaugural class included legendary coach and athletic director John M. Plevyak, whose integrity and sportsmanship in pursuit of excellence set the benchmark for membership in this prestigious group.

-There are now over 200 members of the Hall of Fame with representatives from baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming, track and wrestling.
+There are now over 200 members of the Hall of Fame with representatives from baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming, track, tennis, volleyball, and wrestling.

 Each year the Hall of Fame selection committee accepts nominations from alumni, faculty, and friends of the school.
 Nominees remain eligible for three years.
 To preserve the standard of excellence set forth in the mission of Mount Saint Joseph, the committee includes past inductees as well as representatives from the faculty and alumni.